alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).

-- Change to the `new_dsg_environment/dsg_deploy_scripts/04_create_rds/` directory of the Safe Haven repository
+- Change to the `new_dsg_environment/dsg_deploy_scripts/08_network_lockdown/` directory of the Safe Haven repository

 - Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

 - Ensure the active subscription is set to that you are using for the new DSG environment using the command: `Set-AzContext -SubscriptionId "<dsg-subscription-name>"`

-- Run the `./SecureRdsServers.ps1` script, providing the DSG ID when prompted

-- Run the `./SecureWebAppServers.ps1` script, providing the DSG ID when prompted
+- Run the `./Lockdown_Network.ps1` script, providing the DSG ID when prompted

 ## Server list